 Stand at the tree across from a partner.
 Start at the top of the tree.
 Clip the end without the plug to the top branch.
 Wrap the lights around the tree, weaving them from inner to outer branches.
 Pass the strand to your partner when the lights reach the partner's side of the tree.
 Have your partner proceed with the stringing, then pass them back to you when they return to your side of the tree.

 Continue to wrap and pass the lights, connecting more strands if necessary, until the tree is trimmed from top to bottom.
 Plug the lights into a power strip and rearrange any spots that are dark or empty.
-Though this method requires two people, it is the quickest and the easiest to alter once the lights are on the tree.
+Though this method requires two people, it is the quickest and the easiest way of stringing lights on the Christmas tree to alter once the lights are on the tree.